 There’s a temptation to think that mismatch is solely a women’s issue, but in short, it may not be.
 Whilst there may be more women being managed by men exacerbating the effects of mismatch for women, research by Gallup in 2014 suggested that male employees with female managers are less likely to be engaged than female employees with female manager.
 So it works both ways.

-If we assume that engagement is a proxy for attrition, absence and performance, this isn’t great news for men either (or, for business, for that matter).
+If we assume that employee engagement is a proxy for attrition, absence and performance, this isn’t great news for men either (or, for business, for that matter).
 In effect, it is the dissimilarity that is the salient point, rather than whether someone is a woman or not.

 Gender mismatch – What has our research shown?